rkristelijn/glab-tui/README.md

 # glab-tui 🚀

-A fast, beautiful Terminal User Interface (TUI) for GitLab CI/CD pipelines.
+A beautiful, interactive Terminal User Interface (TUI) for GitLab CI/CD pipelines.

-**Stop typing repetitive `glab` commands - see everything at once!** ✨
+**Stop typing repetitive `glab` commands - see everything at once in a visual dashboard!** ✨

 ## ⚡ Quick Start